fredrikp999/palmgrenshistoria/README.md

 # palmgrenshistoria
 Geo-mappad information on Släkten Palmgren

-Use: npm server.js
+Usage: >npm start
+Webserver serving at localhost:3000 in test setup

 (for now, you need to install npm and npm-libs)

-Will e.g. be using js/node library from https://openlayers.org/
+Using using js/node library from https://openlayers.org/